 Essentials of Employee Happiness

 What is it that makes employees happy and engaged?
-SHRM, in their 2017 report Employee Job Satisfaction and Engagement: The Doors of Opportunity are Open, says that employee job happiness comes from a mix of the work environment and the work itself.
+SHRM, in an earlier report Employee Job Satisfaction and Engagement: The Doors of Opportunity are Open, says that employee job happiness comes from a mix of the work environment and the work itself.
 The top five factors employees cited as contributing to job satisfaction were:

 - Respectful treatment of all employees at all levels